How to Treat Sensory Processing Disorder

 Treatment for sensory processing disorder typically includes occupational therapy, introduction of a sensory diet, and sensory integration challenges that retrain the brain to respond differently to stimulation from the senses.

 Each person with sensory processing disorder (SPD) has unique needs and sensory difficulties.
 The first step on the road to treatment is to determine which senses are over- or under-sensitive.
-Then, working with a trained therapist, children and adults can develop strategies to cope.
-Make sure to find a therapist with training in sensory integration.
-Some doctors don’t recognize it as a condition, and may poo-poo your or your child’s struggles.
+Sensory processing disorder treatment may involve a combination of therapy and lifestyle changes.

 Treating SPD with Therapy